 Another case where a side interest might be worth mentioning is if the person you’re interviewing with has something in common with you.
 Maybe a sport or the same charity.
 (That’s why research beforehand is so critical.)

 But this can be touchy, so watch to see how they react when you mention it.
 And if they don’t chime in that they share the interest, just go on with your answer without skipping a beat.
 They may remember it for later and bring it up.
 But you also never know what people consider private.
-Still, worth a shot if it’s really something you both love.
+Still, worth a shot.

 Questions like tell me a little about yourself offer an invitation to the fine art of conversation.
 While still keeping on message of course.
 Things like the interviewer’s tone, body language, and the way they respond to what you say – as well as how you respond back and your own body language and tone – all enter into the picture.